Government of Stanislaus County, California: California

 The Stanislaus Superior Court, which covers the entire county, is not a County department but a division of the State's trial court system.
 Historically, the courthouses were county-owned buildings that were maintained at county expense, which created significant friction since the trial court judges, as officials of the state government, had to lobby the county Board of Supervisors for facility renovations and upgrades.
 In turn, the state judiciary successfully persuaded the state Legislature to authorize the transfer of all courthouses to the state government in 2008 and 2009 (so that judges would have direct control over their own courthouses).
 Courthouse security is still provided by the county government under a contract with the state.

 Modesto

 The Government of Modesto is defined under the Charter of the City of Modesto.
 It is a mayor–council government and consists of the Mayor, City Council, and numerous departments and officers under the supervision of the City Manager, such as the Modesto Police Department, Modesto Fire Department, Modesto Public Works Department, and Modesto Community & Economic Development Department.
-As of January 2017 the current Mayor was Ted Brandvold, and the Councilors were:
+As of January 2025 the current Mayor was Sue Zwahlen, and the Councilors were: